rushic24/ovos-docker/MAC_README.md

-# This repo is exclusive to debug ovos on mac
+# This repository is specifically intended for debugging OVOS on macOS only.

 ```
 # delete ~/.config/pulse and /opt/homebrew/etc/pulse before